getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 First of all, how would developers decide these bounds?
 Why wouldn't they always set the minimum as `0` and the maximum as some-impractically-large-number?
 Second of all, it creates unpleasant limits.
 The problem I ran into immediately is that I set a maximum bound too low, and was then confused why my auto-sized numbers weren't big enough.
 Third of all, this means there are _two_ APIs.
 The first API is through CSS, by creating a positioned parent element in HTML.
 The second API is through React's props.
 That's no good.
 I liked the idea of CSS as the main API, so I didn't want to _also_ have a second API to fiddle with.

-taking rendering control away from React

-## Future Work
+I ended up setting `minFontSize` to 0, and `maxFontSize` to the height of the parent component.
+Easy!

+## The Final Result

+The final result (as of August 26th, 2024) is here:

+PR LINK

+It looks a little different from the original (different how), but the core bits are still there.
 Probably this should accept a forward ref in the future, to give control over the element inside?

-CSS as an API (sketchy)
+Anyway thanks for reading!